SamantaRamosPodadera/e2e-testistqb/README.md

 With Command line:
 Download the project (Download Zip File)
-Open the project folder in a terminal: cd cypress-bootcampqa Execute node comand in a terminal: npm i
+Open the project folder in a terminal: cd cypress-e2e-testistqb Execute node comand in a terminal: npm i

 ## Run tests in local: